xavi-/node-copy-paste/README.markdown

 When `require("node-copy-paste")`, two Global functions are added:

 - `copy(text)`: asynchronously replaces the current contents of the clip board with `text`.
-Takes either a string or readable stream.
+Takes either a string, array, object, or readable stream.
 - `paste()`: synchronously returns the current contents of the system clip board.

 ## Getting node-copy-paste